 • Students are required to participate in a blended classroom component.
-Each student will be required to record four (4) 50-60 minute therapy sessions and schedule one-hour appointment with the processor for each VCS to review the recordings.
+Each student will be required to record four (4) 50-60 minute therapy sessions and schedule a one-hour appointment with the professor for each VCS to review the recordings.